 About Costa Rica

 Surrounded by a stable political environment and a culture of peace, Costa Rica is an example of longstanding social mobility through education efforts.
-Our social security system has shown that with an ideology of cooperation and solidarity, health levels of more developed countries can be reached by a majority of the population.

 The Southern region and San Vito are some of the poorest areas of Costa Rica.
 But the region also has natural cultural diversity that is difficult to find elsewhere.

 In the Osa Peninsula, the communities have been widely affected both in their social organization and their health due to the development of various agricultural activities and ineffective development policies.
 This makes it an ideal place to understand how health is affected by economic, political, social and cultural factors.
 Additionally, the region is where many institutions are placed, such as governmental and non-governmental organizations, both national and international converge.